 An informal discussion, as outlined above, will be appropriate in many cases of initial concern, but more significant action may sometimes be required.
-Some cases of misconduct will be more significant and will require either formal warnings or a formal behaviour and conduct action and staff will exercise appropriate professional judgement.
+Some cases of misconduct will be more significant and will require either a recorded warning or a formal behaviour and attendance action, and staff will exercise appropriate professional judgement.